adct-the-experimenter/binaural-audio-editor/README.md

 ### Control Listener

-  Dark blue cube is you the listener.
+  Light green cube is you the listener.

   Use WASD keys to move listener(you) forward, back, left, right.
 Q key moves listener down.
 E key moves listener up.